mHealth-UPenn/ditti-research-dashboard/README.md

 - **[Tailwind CSS](https://tailwindcss.com/)**: Our frontend is styled using Tailwind CSS.
 - **[PostgreSQL](https://www.postgresql.org/)**: Our database leverages PostgreSQL for secure data storage.
 - **[Amazon Web Services](https://aws.amazon.com/)**: Our stack is deployed on AWS and uses managed services like [Cognito](https://aws.amazon.com/cognito/) to lock-in scalability and security.

+## Security

+The Ditti Research Dashboard is built with security and HIPAA compliance in mind:

+- **Data Encryption**: All data is encrypted at rest and in transit
+- **Access Control**: Role-based access control (RBAC) for all users
+- **Audit Logging**: Comprehensive logging of all system activities
+- **Secure Authentication**: AWS Cognito for secure user authentication
+- **Data Privacy**: Strict adherence to HIPAA guidelines for PHI handling

 ## Copyright/License